psyinfra/onyo/docs/source/concepts.rst

 The identify of assets is tracked via its **serial** (see "Asset Name Scheme").

-**Counting** is for assets that are neither tracked nor identified.
-A typical example is counting the number of USB cables or mice available in inventory, but who receives these items is *not tracked*.
-Onyo does *not* address this use case, and has no mechanism to count or tally without tracking.

 Asset Name Scheme
 *****************

-Onyo asset names use the following pattern:
+Onyo asset names use by default the following pattern:

 .. code::